uperl/Test2-Tools-MemoryCycle/README.md

 [Test2::API](https://metacpan.org/pod/Test2::API).
 If you want to write [Test2::Suite](https://metacpan.org/pod/Test2::Suite) tests without pulling in [Test::Builder](https://metacpan.org/pod/Test::Builder) then this is the cycle testing module for you.

+This module also uses the standard [Exporter](https://metacpan.org/pod/Exporter) interface, instead of letting you specify a test plan.
+That behavior was once in vogue I guess, but I do not care for it.

 # FUNCTIONS

 ## memory\_cycle\_ok